garronej/evt/docs/api/nonpostable.md

 # NonPostable&lt;Evt&lt;T&gt;&gt; \(type\)

-A non postable `Evt` is an `Evt` that does not expose the methods `post()`, `postAsyncOnceHandled()`.
+A non-potable `Evt` is an `Evt` that does not expose the methods `post() and` `postAsyncOnceHandled()`.
 It is useful for exposing `Evt`s to parts of the code that are in charge of reacting to the events but are not supposed to post.

-Note that `NonPostable<>` is not a class or an interface it's just an helper type that says: _"You are not allowed to post with this `Evt`"_
+Note that `NonPostable<>` is not a class or an interface, it's just a helper type that says: _"You are not allowed to post with this `Evt`"_

 ```typescript
 import { Evt } from "ts-evt";